 In order to ensure effectiveness of the validation strategy, we are committed to providing a tailored methodology consisting of the most suitable collection methods and metrics.
 We also use adaptive skills and experience to react to unforeseen circumstances and take advantage of opportunities to salvage the required outputs.

-Click brochures to enlarge
+Click presentation to enlarge

 Confidence is needed for ANSPs and the wider industry to transition more concepts to benefit their operations and operational staff.
 This accelerates the industry’s technical growth and enables tools and procedures to keep pace with long-term traffic growth.

 Think’s Human Factors consultants are able to bridge the gap between SESAR and the transition into implementation by engaging with stakeholders and identifying gaps for further assessments.
 We can gather the necessary evidence to deliver a solution to implementation, included exploration of non-nominal, low workload and contingency scenarios where appropriate..